patonoide/APUS-Project/README.md

 ```
 json-server db.json serve
 ```
-3-Access the project index.html on your browser of choice:
+3-Access the project login page on your browser of choice:

-apus/html/index.html
+apus/html/login/login.html

 4-Enjoy this little sample of angularJS code :).